What are antioxidants and why do they matter? Learn all about these dynamic compounds, where to find them, and how they keep us healthy.

 Since free radicals aren’t balanced, they’re “attacking” other substances to capture the missing electron.
 If, for example, a free radical snatches an electron from a fatty acid in our cell membrane, it damages the body cell.
 In addition, a chain reaction (the so-called lipid peroxidation) occurs.
 This forms new free radicals again and again.

 Where Do Free Radicals Come From?

-Beta-carotene occurs in plant foods, combines with free radicals and dissipates their energy in the form of heat.
+Beta-carotene occurs in plant foods, combines with free radicals, and dissipates their energy in the form of heat.
 One can find vitamin E in our cell membranes.
 It protects the unsaturated fatty acids stored in the cell membrane from free radicals by providing them with one of its electrons and thus rendering them harmless.
-If the free radical has already attacked a fatty acid, Vitamin E can provide this fatty acid with an electron and thus “repair” the fatty acid again.
+If the free radical has already attacked a fatty acid, vitamin E can provide this fatty acid with an electron and thus “repair” the fatty acid again.

-The antioxidant Vitamin C, in turn, provides Vitamin E with an electron if it has already released an electron to a free radical.
-Vitamin C thus ensures the regeneration of Vitamin E. The trace elements zinc and selenium as well as the secondary plant substances such as polyphenols and phytic acid also have antioxidant properties.
+The antioxidant vitamin C, in turn, provides vitamin E with an electron if it has already released an electron to a free radical.
+Vitamin C thus ensures the regeneration of vitamin E. The trace elements zinc and selenium as well as the secondary plant substances such as polyphenols and phytic acid also have antioxidant properties.

-Antioxidants As Food Additives
+Antioxidants as Food Additives

 In addition to the natural occurrence of antioxidants, the food industry also uses radical scavengers as antioxidants in order to extend the shelf life of foods.
 Here they prevent oxidation, too, i.e. the reaction with oxygen.
 So they delay undesirable processes in food that have adverse effects on quality, smell, and taste as well as appearance.
 The food industry uses naturally occurring antioxidants such as Vitamin C and Vitamin E, as well as synthetically produced antioxidants such as sulfur dioxide, sulfites or phosphates.

-Tips For An Antioxidant-Rich Nutrition
+Tips for an Antioxidant-Rich Nutrition

+While many foods have anti-inflammatory or anti-aging benefits, food preparation matters.
 Many antioxidants sit under the skin of fruits or vegetables.
-Therefore, if possible, do not peel the fruits, but wash them thoroughly under running water.
-A varied diet with plenty of fruit and vegetables supplies you well with secondary plant substances keeping your chock full of antioxidant supplements.
+So when possible, do not peel the fruits, but wash them thoroughly under running water.
+A balanced diet with plenty of fruit and vegetables supplies you well with secondary plant substances keeping your chock full of antioxidant supplements.

 - Vitamin E is found in flaxseed, hazelnuts, almonds, and wheat germ oil.